Pharmacologic With Radiopharmacologic Stress Testing

 - Tell your caregiver if you are or think that you might be pregnant.

 - Talk to your caregiver if you are breastfeeding.
-You may need to stop breastfeeding for a time because of the dye used for this test.
+You may need to stop breastfeeding for a time because of the liquid used for this test.

 - You may need to have some other tests done before the stress test.
 Ask your caregiver for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.